-The most recent fair valuation of land and buildings was performed by an independent registered valuer, Coastal Valuations Ltd, as at 30 June 2023.
-The change in fair valuation from the preceding year has been assessed and deemed not material.
-The fair valuation of land and buildings is effective 30 June 2022.
+The most recent fair valuation of land and buildings was performed by an independent registered valuer, Coastal Valuations Ltd, this year.
+The valuation is effective from 30 June 2023.

 Land is valued at fair value using market-based evidence based on its highest and best use with reference to comparable land values.